Pacific3/SwiftyOpenPay/README.md

     print(error)
 }
 ```

+You can either crate a `SwiftyOpenPay` instance using a `SwiftyOpenPay.Configuration`, or passing the values directly to the initializer.

+`sandboxMode` and `verboseMode` default to `false`.
+Both of them can be omitted from the constructors.

 # Disclaimer
 SwiftyOpenPay is not an oficial [Openpay](http://www.openpay.mx) product.
 Openpay is not responsible for either this code or what you use it for.